Four compelling reasons why English language learners should learn collocations

 I could easily add hundreds more collocations with have to this list.

-In essence, English language learners perhaps need to spend less time doing grammar exercises, and devote more time to studying collocations and creating lots of personalised sentences with them.
+In essence, English language learners need to spend less time doing grammar exercises, and devote more time to studying collocations and creating lots of personalised sentences with them.
+In other words, true sentences about their lives or situations that are familiar to them.

 Recognising and noting down new collocations is just the beginning for English language learners.
-After a new collocation has been met, I believe that there needs to be some consistent follow-up action in the form of a Word-Phrase Table in order to record newly-learned collocations.
-I’ve already written about such methods here and here.
+After they meet a new collocation, I believe that there needs to be some consistent follow-up action in the form of a Word-Phrase Table in order to record newly-learned collocations.

 Source for screenshot: